 The MOU also recommends the City purchase the Zootique inventory, at a value to be determined and approved by both parties.
-This will allow the volunteer-based MPZS to focus on larger fundraising goals and allow the Zoo more oversight to the purchasing and profitability of the Zootique.
-In essence, the Zootique has been managed by a Zoo employee utilizing MPZS funds with minimal oversight from the MPZS as their volunteer-based board was not in a position to provide consistent management and Zoo management staff was not able to make management decisions on funds outside of the Zoo's control.
-With existing retail knowledge and experience available within the Department, Staff believes there are opportunities to increase the net profits of the Zootique through best practices management.
+This will allow the volunteer based MPZS to focus on larger fundraising goals and allow the Zoo more oversight in the purchasing and profitability of the Zootique.
+In essence, the Zootique has been managed by a Zoo employee utilizing MPZS's funds with minimal oversight from the MPZS as their volunteer based board was not in a position to provide consistent management and Zoo's management staff was not able to make management decisions on funds outside of the Zoo's control.
+With existing retail knowledge and experience available within the department, staff believes there are opportunities to increase the net profits of the Zootique through best management practices.